Lifting straps — what they are and how to use them | MuscleSquad

 How do they work?

-Compound lifts rely on muscles from across your body to move the weight.
-When you use lifting straps, you eliminate grip strength as your weakest link in a lift.
+Lifting straps reduce the impact of grip fatigue by eliminating the forearms as the weakest link in a lift.
 We’ve all been in that situation after a set of rows or deadlifts where our forearms are on fire and it feels like we couldn’t hold onto the bar for even a second longer.

-Well, wrist wraps exist for that reason.
-By removing grip strength as a limiting factor, the target muscle is forced to work harder since you can now train until you’ve exhausted the muscle — not just when you’ve exhausted your grip.
+Wrist wraps exist for that reason.
+By removing grip strength as a limiting factor, the target muscle is forced to work harder since you can train until you’ve exhausted the muscle — not just when you’ve exhausted your grip.

 What are the benefits of lifting straps?